carry0987/Paginator-JS/README.md

 # Paginator-JS
-A library for create and manage pagination with TypeScript
+A library for create and manage paginator with TypeScript